lejmr/nix/README.md

 3. I want to have as much MacOS configruation in Nix as possible, but there are few things that are impossible:
     -  F1-12 are primary instead to multimedia keys

+## Why am I missing

+- .ssh/config that can be modified via ./ssh/config file and uploaded to git, so it is shared across devices
+- VSCode configuration of pluggins, etc.

 # Day to day operation